John R. Tyson: Death and legacy

-He died in Rochester, Minnesota, survived by his widow, two daughters and son.
-His remains were returned to Montgomery and interred in Oakwood Cemetery, Montgomery, Alabama.
+He died in Rochester, Minnesota, in hospital, and was buried in Oakwood Cemetery.
 His grandson, John M. Tyson Sr. continued the family's legal and political traditions, serving as a municipal judge and in both houses of the Alabama legislature representing Mobile, although he lost his race to represent Alabama's 1st congressional district in 1964.
 His great-grandson John M. Tyson Sr. served as the Mobile County District Attorney, but lost his bids for statewide elective office.